Matthew 11:28 New King James Version (NKJV)

 Pray when it is difficult, and you have hit rock bottom.
 For he is a God of the downtrodden.
-His resumè is filled with men and women who were lifted from dust and placed on mountain top!
-Why would he not do the same for you.
+His resumè is filled with men and women who were lifted from dust and placed on the mountain top!
+Why would he not do the same for you?
+Consider the prayer of Jabez and what God did for him.
 Do not shy away from being in need.
 If you are weary and heavy ladened, he invites you to come to him.
 Accepting an invitation from God doesn’t make you a burden, he delights in helping you.

 More importantly, never forget that you could never exhaust his grace.
 Whatever the issue may be.
 Whatever the burden weighing you down, God’s grace is sufficient.
 His shoulders are broad enough to take it off yours.
 Do not be afraid to be vulnerable.